NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Analysis_1_1CounterAdapter.md

 ---

-title: "Rivet::Analysis::CounterAdapter"
+title: 'class Rivet::Analysis::CounterAdapter'
-summary: "To be used in finalize context only. "
+description: "To be used in finalize context only. "

 ---